CTZxVULKAN/dots/nvim/README.md

 * **neovim** - node js provider for neovim
 * **xsel** - clipboard manager allows copy/paste globally

 > Run the following commands to install all dependencies.
-Use command `:checkhealth` to check wether all dependencies are install succesfully.
+Use command `:checkhealth` to check wether all dependencies are installed succesfully.
 ```
 sudo pacman -S xsel
 pip install pynvim